Monday, December 21, 2009

 -TA Advocacy must be a creative pursuit.
 Issues such as healthcare, ownership of curriculum and ideas, political actions, compensation, and more will be approached from a positive perspective rather than the historical concept of a ‘gripe’.
 I hope we can use the energy of our group to idealize and create the situations that make us flourish.

 We work in many different kinds of environments for non profit arts organizations, schools, museums, and other agencies.
 Because we believe that art can invigorate, agitate, and reorient stale institutional habits, we want to develop a lasting structure to support the heappiness and health of every manifestation of teaching artist.
+By creating a relationship and a conversation between teaching artists, institutions, and the art world, we will contribute to a better understanding of art’s function in learning and accentuate the learning that is implicit in art.

 We are too smart to go to battle.
 We can position ourselves as a field of experts who, by doing professional work that we love, can expect and plan for long term health and happiness.
 We will state clearly our objectives, political and personal, and by doing so we will attract the appreciation and opportunities we deserve.